Citizens' Satisfaction Survey reports

 - Measures of the Police’s six ‘Commitment of Service’ statements.

 The survey has been run since 2008.
-Gravitas surveys over 9,000 New Zealanders each year.
-Participation in the survey is voluntary.
+Gravitas surveyed over 9,000 New Zealanders each year.
+Participation in the survey was voluntary.
 It uses a combination of:

 - randomly dialed calls to landlines;